 Ask Smart People, Not Self-Proclaimed Gurus

-If you’re looking for a low cost option to a specific question, Just Answer may have what you’re looking for.
-This service allows you to ask a credentialed expert (doctor, lawyer, successful business owners, etc.) a question for somewhere in the neighborhood of $30.
+If you’re looking for a low-cost option for a specific question, Just Answer may have what you’re looking for.
+This service allows you to ask a credentialed expert (doctor, lawyer, successful business owner, etc.) a question for somewhere in the neighborhood of $30.
 It’s not free, but considering a business coach can cost up to $200 an hour, it’s a relatively low-cost option.

 For general business questions, the Small Business Administration’s Community and Discussion boards can provide a wealth of useful tidbits.
 Keep in mind that these are best used for broad topics and anyone can post on them.
 This may affect the quality of responses you receive, and there’s no way to determine if the experts you’re consulting are actually qualified.
 As a tried and true technique, look through LinkedIn for answers to common questions and to connect with other business owners.